Xtremernl/Domoticz-PWS-Plugin/README.md

     * [Apple App Store](https://apps.apple.com/nl/app/ws-tool/id1125344077)
 1. Follow the instructions to connect your PWS to your router
 1. Goto to Device List in Menu and choose your PWS
-1. Click on Next untill you are on on the `Customized` page (Do **NOT** choose for WeatherUnderground, Ecowitt, WeatherCloud, etc.)
+1. Click on Next untill you are on on the `Customized` page
 1. Choose `Enable`
 1. For `Protocol Type Same As` choose `Wunderground` (preferred)
-1. For `Server IP / Hostname` enter your Domotiz Server ip address, eg. 192.168.0.10
+1. For `Server IP / Hostname` enter your Domoticz Server ip address, eg. 192.168.0.10
 1. If you choose for `Wunderground` protocol:
     * Fill in `Station ID` with a value
     * Fill in `Station Key` with a value